-The purpose of the Hidden Heritage Collections project is threefold: First, through Academic Service-Learning projects and internships, we assist various partner institutions in their efforts to process and permanently preserve their historical collections.
+The purpose of the Hidden Heritage Collections project is threefold: First, through Academic Service-Learning projects, we assist various partner institutions in their efforts to process and permanently preserve their historical collections.
 Second, through publication on this blog, we endeavor to bring to light documents, records, photographs and other cultural artifacts from these collections that previously have been either unknown or unseen by the public at large.
 Finally, through the creation of sets of linked data, we tie together individual themes and projects to form larger, cumulative stories.

 Preserving the Past